Tennessee Arrest Records and Warrant Search

 What is an arrest record?

-The Tennessee Bureau of Investigation maintains and disseminates arrest records relating to all criminal matters in the state.
+The Tennessee Bureau of Investigation maintains and disseminates arrest records relating to all criminal and legal matters in the state.
 In response to a request for criminal history information, TBI offers a background check through Tennessee Open Records Information Services (TORIS).
 Criminal history records are freely disseminated to all applicants who are citizens of the state of Tennessee and can be availed through an online check or by mail.

 At this point, TORIS checks are restricted to name searches only.
 Any requests pertaining to finger print investigations have to be backed by an appeal based on the results obtained through a name check criminal history report.
 The Bureau does mention on its website that searches based solely on the name of the subject often return inconclusive results.
 In this case, a finger print verification is the only way to positively identify the individual about whom the inquiry has been launched.